Windowlicker: Remixes and use in other media

 A remix of "Windowlicker" in the acid techno style, entitled "Windowlicker, Acid Edit", is available on the remix compilation 26 Mixes for Cash.
 Another remix of "Windowlicker", entitled "WINDuckyQuaCKer", appears on V/VM's HelpAphexTwin/1.0 (2001) and HelpAphexTwin 4.0 (2003).
 A remix entitled "it's a richJAMs World" appears on V/VM's HelpAphexTwin 4.0 (2003).
 Run Jeremy (an alias of Danish producer Anders Trentemøller) also made his own remix of "Windowlicker".

 Beardyman performed a live version of "Windowlicker" as part of his Edinburgh show in 2009.

-A. G. Cook made a "note-for-note" cover of "Windowlicker" in 2017 as part of the PC Music compilation Month of Mayhem.
+A. G. Cook produced a "note-for-note" cover of "Windowlicker" in 2017 as part of the PC Music compilation Month of Mayhem.

 Track listing

 All tracks written, produced and engineered by Richard D. James.
 The original single was released on 12-inch, two separate CDs, a special edition Japanese CD and VHS.